-In both works, the authors have written a large number of wars though not directly depicting the fierce war scene, but the readers do not read their judgement on war.
-They express their ideas through the sufferings of mothers; Focusing on women’s role in family and in society, both Mo Yan and Grossman reveal the damaging results of violence and through the mother image, the two authors have revealed their anti-war position.
-To object to war means to save the mothers from trauma caused by war, and to understand the glorification of women, one may get the way to harmony.
-The love the two authors convey stems from their concern, respect as well as promotion of women’s care of their beloved, especially their value and protection of the children.
-With the promotion of mother’s such nature, the two authors are believed to write to call for attention and sympathy for mother’s inner voice to share mother’s, as peacemaker’s, psychology.
+The readers do not get a direct presentation of the authors’ judgement of war through the direct depiction of fierce battle scenes.
+Instead, the authors express their ideas through the sufferings of mothers.
+Focusing on women’s role in the family and in society, both Mo Yan and David Grossman show the damaging consequences of violence and through these mothers, revealing their anti-war sentiments.
+To object to war means to save the mothers from the traumas caused by war and to understand why the authors venerate their mother-protagonists is a starting point for understanding their advocacy of peace.
+The love the two authors convey for mothers stems from their concern for them, their respect for them, and their keenness to laud women’s care for their loved ones, especially children.
+Glorifying this maternalism, the two authors draw attention to and sympathize with the mothers’ inner voices and the sharing of their peacemaking psychologies.

-References:
+References